Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation: Problem Setup and Preliminary

 \begin{lemma}[$\tau+1$ multiply robust consistency of LTMLE \cite{diaz2023nonparametric}] Assume that there is a time $k$ such that$ \|\hat{Q}_t - Q_t^0\| = o_p(1)$ for all $t>k$ and $\|\hat{G}_t - G^{0}_t\| = o_p(1)$ for all $t\leq k$.
 Then we have $\hat{\psi}^d = \psi^d + o_p(1)$. \end{lemma}

 This result implies that consistency is achieved as long as all outcome regressions after some time point $k$ are consistent and all propensity score models at and before $k$ are consistent.
-For the $\tau$-step-ahead CAPO, that indicate $\tau+1$ chances to obtain a consistent estimate.
+For the $\tau$-step-ahead CAPO, this indicates $\tau+1$ chances to obtain a consistent estimate.
 This condition is substantially weaker than those required by pure IPTW or G-computation, which require consistency of all propensity scores or all outcome regressions, respectively.

 This robustness structure reflects when LTMLE applies debiasing.
 In particular, LTMLE first estimates the entire sequence of outcome regressions $\{Q_t\}_{t=1}^\tau$ via ICE G-computation, and then applies the IF-guided correction at the end.
 Consequently, the success of the debiasing step depends on the quality of the entire initial estimate of outcome models.
 Because ICE G-computation proceeds recursively backward in time, a poor estimate at some time $k$ necessarily contaminates all downstream regressions $Q_t$ for $t<k$, limiting the effectiveness of post-hoc debiasing.